Lotus-Gaming-DE/wcr-api/README.md

 materials.
 CI runs the same hooks and then streams Railway logs with `railway logs --follow > logs/latest_railway.log` which is uploaded as a build artifact.
+If more logs are needed, trigger the `Railway Logs` workflow from the Actions tab to capture production logs for the `bot` service.

 ### Security scanning